MatthewHird/xwm_app/README.md

     host=server_id dbname=database_name user=postgres_username password=postgres_password

-This app also requires the ImageTk extension for PIL.
+This app also requires the ImageTk extension for PIL, as well as the psycopg2 library.
 On linux this can be installed in the terminal using:

 for python2:

     sudo apt-get install python-imaging python-imaging-tk
+    sudo pip install psycopg2

 for python3:

     sudo apt-get install python3-pil python3-pil.imagetk
+    sudo pip3 install psycopg2